alam0rt/kustomize-aws-ssm-generator/README.md

 #### Installation

-> TODO: create Makefile and better instructions

 Installation is pretty straight forward, it goes:

-* Compile the binary
+* Compile or download binary
 * Copy the binary to `$XDG_CONFIG_HOME/kustomize/plugin/k8s.samlockart.com/v1/parameterstore/ParameterStore`
 * Define a `generator` inside your kustomization and point it to something like [config.yaml](./config.yaml)
 * Build with alpha plugin feature enabled: `kustomize build --enable_alpha_plugins`